gestylinaga/Notes/docs/atbswp6.md

 # returns: 'Hello---------------'
 ```
 The `center()` string method works just like `ljust()` and `rjust()`, but centers the text rather
-than justifyi it to the left/right:
+than justify it on the left/right:
 ```python
 'Hello'.center(20)
 # returns: '       Hello        '